gomorpheus/morpheus-apidoc/source/includes/_cypher.md

 Parameter | Default | Description
 --------- | ------- | -----------
-ttl      | 32 days | Time to Live in seconds, or a human readable format eg. `15m`, `8h`, `7d`
+ttl | `0` | Time to Live.
+The lease duration in seconds, or a human readable format eg. `15m`, `8h`, `7d`.
+The default is `0` meaning Never expires.
+This only is applied if the cypher does not yet exist and is created. value | | The secret value to be stored.
+This is only parsed if `type` is passed as `string`.

-The `secret` engine is capable of storing the entire JSON object as key=value pairs, or just a single string.
-To pass a string, use the `value` query parameter instead of JSON or pass query parameter `type=string`.
+The `secret` mountpoint is capable of storing the entire JSON object as key=value pairs, or just a single string.
+To store a string instead, use the `value` query parameter instead of JSON, or pass `type=string`.

+There are a couple of special keys that the API will look for in the payload.

-The `ttl` payload key is a special key that if present will be parsed and used as the `ttl` parameter (lease duration in seconds).
+The `ttl` key is a special key that if present in the payload will be parsed and used as the `ttl` parameter (lease duration in seconds).

+The `value` key is a special key that if present in the payload will be parsed and used as the secret data (instead of the entire payload).
+This is true when `type=string`.

 #### Key